Skip to content

 1. Scenario: You are cleaning up a directory filled with backup files.
 You have backup_1.tar, backup_12.tar, and backup_final.tar.
 You run rm backup_?.tar.
 Which files are deleted and why?

 Only backup_1.tar is deleted in this scenario.
 This happens because the ? wildcard strictly matches exactly one character, no more and no less.
 Since 1 is a single character, it perfectly matches the pattern.
-However, 12 is two characters and final is five characters, meaning backup_12.tar and backup_final.tar are safely ignored.
-If you had used the * wildcard instead, which matches zero or more characters of any kind, all three files would have been deleted.
-(Maps to Outcome: Search files)
+However, 12 is two characters and final is five characters, meaning backup_12.tar and backup_final.tar are ignored.
+If you had used the * wildcard instead, which matches zero or more characters of any kind, all three files would have matched.

 2. Scenario: You have a script that checks system health every hour.
 You want to record the output of uptime into /var/log/health.log so you can review the history at the end of the week.
 Which redirection operator should you use and why?

 3. Scenario: You are running find / -name "secret.key" as a regular user.
-Your screen is instantly flooded with hundreds of "Permission denied" lines, making it impossible to see if the file was actually found.
+Your screen is flooded with "Permission denied" lines, making it impossible to see whether the file was found.
 How do you fix this command and why does the fix work?

-4. Scenario: Your web server's primary disk is at 99% capacity.
-You suspect some rotated log files in /var/log have grown out of control, specifically files over 50 Megabytes.
-How do you locate just these massive files?
+4. Scenario: Your web server's primary disk is nearly full.
+You suspect rotated log files in /var/log have grown out of control, specifically files over 50 Megabytes.
+How do you locate just these large files?

 5. Scenario: A customer reported a timeout at exactly 14:32.
-You search app.log for "timeout" and find the error, but it doesn't tell you which user triggered it.
-You need to see the log lines immediately before the error to find the user ID.
+You search app.log for "timeout" and find the error, but it does not show which user triggered it.
+You need the lines immediately before the error to find the user ID.
 What command do you use?

 7. Scenario: You are in a directory containing script.py, utils.py, and data.csv.
-You want to find all Python files in the subdirectories.
-You run find . -name *.py.
-It returns script.py and utils.py from the current directory, but completely misses src/main.py.
+You want to find Python files in subdirectories.
+You run find . -name *.py, and the results are confusing.
 Why did this fail?

-8. Scenario: You are running a massive database migration script (./migrate.sh) that takes hours.
-You want to save all successful progress messages to progress.txt, but you want any critical failures to be saved separately in alerts.txt so you can review them quickly.
+8. Scenario: You are running a long database migration script with ./migrate.sh.
+You want successful progress messages in progress.txt, but critical failures should be saved separately in alerts.txt.
 How do you run the script?

 Hands-On Exercise: The Server Investigation